 - The small 'Mini' size can be used with any normal bathroom sized sink where a normal round drain isn't desired.
 Example- using a 1.5" long piece of Plexiglas to create a mini-slot drain on a bathroom sink mold, normally designed for a round hole in the concrete.

-- Made of very durable Black ABS plastic, 1/8" thick.
+- Made of strong Black ABS plastic, 1/8" thick.

-- Shallow profile (approx. 1" deep), and sloped toward the center to assist water to flow to the drain pipe.
+- Sloped toward the center to assist water to flow to the drain.

-- Drain pan has a small flange lip to attach screws through into the concrete if needed, and to provide a surface to silicone for a water-tight seal.
+- Drain pan has a small flange lip to provide a surface to silicone for a water-tight seal.
 Flange can be easily trimmed or sanded down if a smaller overall size is needed.

 - 3" Size: Inner Dimensions: 3"L x 3"W. Outer Dimensions: 4"L x 4"W x 1 1/2"D*.